blewert/folio/public/posts/optimising-forest-algs.md

 We could use `RandomPointInUnitSquare()` to generate a number of pseudo-random points and then spawn trees at these sampled positions.
 This is perhaps the easiest and least-computational method of producing a virtual forest, with respect to the generative process.
 But does this produce nice, realistic looking forests?

 We previous considered this in [our paper](https://www.mdpi.com/2073-431X/9/1/20), and we found that actually it really depends on the perspective you're viewing the forest from.
 If you're situated within the virtual forest, it doesn't really matter -- pseudo-random uniform distributions produce forests which look believable.
 However, if you're viewing the distribution from above, it does matter.
-We found that:
+We found that (amongst other things):

-- Participants seem to like tightly-clustered dense distributions with equidistant spacing between tree instances.
+- Participants seem to like tightly-clustered distributions with equidistant spacing between tree instances. ($\chi^2 (2) = 10.25, p < 0.05$)
-- Participants consider large open clearings to be a fundamental component of generated forestry.
+- Participants favoured medium density distributions, regardless of image perspective -- whether that be first-person ($\chi^2 (2) = 10.92, p < 0.05$), 2D aerial ($\chi^2 (2) = 40.92, p < 0.05$) or 3D aerial ($\chi^2 (2) = 15.75, p < 0.05$).
-- Algorithms which are not pure pseudo-random distributions generally receive a higher degree of perceived believability.
+- Algorithms which are not pure pseudo-random distributions generally receive a higher degree of perceived believability when viewed from an aerial perspective.

 In our paper, we compared three algorithms: a pseudo-random uniform distribution, a bio-inspired plant competition model and a hybrid approach.
 We found that generally, the plant competition model produced more believable forestry from a top-down perspective.
+We found these results by conducting user studies with a large and diverse sample of participants $(n = 86)$.
 So problem solved right?
 Plant competition models are the best?
 Unfortunately not.

 ## Plant competition models and their problems
 A plant competition model essentially involves the individual simulation of each tree in the forest.
 Plants can grow, spread their seed, age and die within the forest.
 There is also a simulated level of competition between plants for resources.
 We find this in nature; plants in close proximity compete for soil moisture and sunlight.
 Plants which are larger can occlude sunlight to smaller plants, limiting their growth and potentially killing them off.
 Plant competition models embody this principle: trees in a forest are individual simulated, and compete for resources with each other.